 6. Bacvice Beach

-It wouldn’t be possible to oversell this incredible beach as this one and only beach in Split is fabulous.
+It wouldn’t be possible to oversell this incredible beach as this one and only beach in Split is absolutely fabulous.
 This beach will take you to another time and world.
 The waters are heavenly blue and quite clear.
 So, make sure to add this to your must-see list!

 7. 4Coffee Soul Food

 Split, like many parts of Croatia, appreciates coffee.
 Italian style coffee is the popular type of coffee served in Split.
 If you are looking for a great coffee spot, we highly recommend T4Coffee Soul Food as they serve the most exquisite single origin coffee with zest.

 8. Join a walking tour